 108 Pages Posted: 12 Jun 2017 Last revised: 23 Mar 2018

-This paper offers a systematic account of funding constraints as a separation-of-powers problem.
+This Article offers a systematic account of funding constraints as a separation-of-powers problem.
 Employing a methodology focused on text, structure, original intent, and the broad contours of historical practice, the Article argues that properly analyzing the problem requires disaggregating executive powers.
 Congress may not control some executive authorities, such as the veto, pardon, and appointment powers, through restricted or conditional appropriations.
 These powers are “resource-independent” because the president may exercise them personally, and because allowing Congress to control or materially influence their exercise would elide separation-of-powers distinctions essential to the constitutional structure.
 In contrast, certain other executive powers, most importantly war powers and law enforcement, are “resource-dependent”—they exist only insofar as Congress provides resources for their exercise.
 As to such powers, Congress properly holds near-plenary authority to restrict or condition use of available resources.

 Hard cases arise in two areas: selective support of resource-independent powers and funding constraints on conduct of diplomacy.
 In these areas, an antimanipulation principle, modeled loosely on analogous federalism cases, provides the appropriate framework for balancing congressional and executive authority: conditions should be invalid only in narrow circumstances when the condition would unduly manipulate judgments that are properly the president’s alone.

-Under this framework, the separation of powers shields Presidents from congressional control with respect to powers that exist principally to provide a check on Congress.
+Under this framework, the separation of powers shields presidents from congressional control with respect to powers that exist principally to provide a check on Congress.
 At the same time, the framework preserves a vital congressional check on the most normatively important executive powers—namely, those that involve bringing the government’s coercive and destructive capacities to bear through law enforcement and warfare, to kill, maim, deport, and imprison.

 Keywords: Appropriations, Funding, Executive Power, Separation of Powers, Congress